 There are so many different yoga classes out there for expecting moms and for current parents to do with or without their kids.
 Below are a few great places that offer yoga for kids and families in Pittsburgh.

-Green Yoga studio in Aspinwall really caters to families and yogis of all ages and abilities.
+Green Yoga, located in Aspinwall, really caters to families and yogis of all ages and abilities.
 There are several classes available throughout the week, as well as some specifically cater to families and/or Moms.

 - Om Baby Yoga is a great way to introduce your baby to yoga while doing stretches that target the right body parts for postpartum recovery.
 We did baby yoga here for the first time when my son was about 6 months old.